-Kevan’s passion for SQL Server is shown in his work as a moderator for ASK SQL Server Central a leading SQL Server-based question-and-answer site.
+Kevan’s passion for SQL Server is shown in his work as a moderator for ASK SQL Server Central a leading SQL Server-focused Q&A site.

 Now a regular speaker at user groups and community events (SQL Saturdays and SQL Relay), and one of the many volunteers that help run SQL Bits, the largest SQL Server conference in Europe.
 Find out where you can see (or could have seen) Kevan speaking/attending/helping/loitering.